xthemadgenius/btcrec-cli/docs/TUTORIAL.md

 For example, with `--typos 3 --typos-delete --typos-insert %a --max-typos-insert 1`, up to three typos will be tried.
 All of them could be delete typos, but at most only one will ever be an insert typo (which would insert a single lowercase letter in this case).
 This is particularly useful when `--typos-insert` and `--typos-replace` are used with wildcards as in this example, because it can greatly decrease the total number of combinations that need to be tried, turning a total number that would take far too long to test into one that is much more reasonable.

+## Typos Gory Details ##

+The intent of the typos features is to only apply at most one typo at a time to any single character, even when applying multiple typos to a single password guess.
+For example, when specifying `--typos 2 --typo-case --typo-repeat`, each password guess can have up to two typos applied (so two case changes, **or** two repeated characters, **or** one case change plus one repeated character, at most).
+No single character in a guess will have more than one typo applied to it in a single guess, e.g. a single character will never be both repeated and case-changed at the same time.

+There are however some exceptions to this one-typo-per-character rule-- one intentional, and one due to limitations in the software.

+The `--typos-capslock` typo simulates leaving the caps lock turned on during a guess.
+It can affect all the letters in a password at once even though it's a single typo.
+As in exception to the one-typo-per-character rule, a single letter *can* be affected by a caps lock typo plus another typo at the same time.

+The `--typos-swap` typo also ignores the one-typo-per-character rule.
+Two adjacent characters can be swapped (which counts as one typo) and then a second typo can be applied to one (or both) of the swapped characters.
+This is more a software limitation than a design choice, but it's unlikely to change.
+You are however guaranteed that a single character will never be swapped more than once per guess.

+Finally it should be noted that wildcard substitutions (expansions and contractions) occur before typos are applied, and that typos can be applied to the results of wildcard expansions.
+The exact order of password creation is:

+ 1. Create a "base" password from one or more tokens, following all the token rules (mutual exclusion, anchors, etc.).
+ 2. Apply all wildcard expansions and contractions.
+ 3. Apply up to a single caps lock typo.
+ 4. Apply zero or more swap typos.
+ 5. Apply zero or more character-changing typos (these typos *do* follow the one-typo-per-character rule).
+ 6. Apply zero or more typo insertions (from the `typos-insert` option).

+At no time will the total number of typos in a single guess be more than requested with the `--typos #` option (nor will it be less than the `--min-typos` option if it's used).

 ## Autosave ##